Tipcat-98/redditpostsgw2tipcat/README.md

 Taking Tale of the August Queen also means sacrificing a lot of CC output due to dropping Signet of Humility. <br>
 But we will also go into Heal Chronomancer a tiny bit and what could be done in this post. <br>

-In the release we saw a fair amount of nerfs to our damage output but also changes that made the rotation easier to execute, unforatunely I think the nerfs were a bit overzealous and the gameplay changes a bit lacking since we still struggle a fair bit. <br>
+In the release we saw a fair amount of nerfs to our damage output but also changes that made the rotation easier to execute, unforatunely I think the nerfs were a bit overzealous and the gameplay changes a bit lacking since we still struggle a fair bit.

 But okay, what actually changed?